vrkkao-eng/NomadSpot-Taiwan/README.md

 ## Overview

 NomadSpot Taiwan is an interactive, multilingual web application that helps digital nomads, remote workers, and café-hoppers discover the best café workspaces across Taiwan.
-It combines real-time weather and AQI data with a composite **Work Index** to help users find the ideal spot to settle in and get things done.
+It combines real-time weather and AQI data to help users find the ideal spot to settle in and get things done.

 **Supported Languages  English